weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/classes/Post
 ```

-Returned results will be ordered by distances.
+Returned results will be ordered by distance.
 The first result is the post published at the nearest location.
 This order can be overwritten by the `order` parameter.